uncommonhacks/guide/README.md

-Hunter Was Here
-We cannot wait for you to attend Uncommon Hacks April 1-3 at the Crerar Library!
+We cannot wait for you to attend Uncommon Hacks March 25-26 at the Polsky Exchange North!
 We hope you make friends, learn, meme out, but most importantly, have fun ᖍ(ツ)ᖌ.

 # Before the Hackathon

 ## What to Bring

-Here are some common choices of things to bring to a hackathon if you're attending in-person.
+Here are some common choices of things to bring to a hackathon:

 -   Computer
     -   Or any other hardware you are interested in using